rickshf/react-portfolio/README.md

 ### Language and theme

-Theme management lives in `src/context/ThemeContext.jsx` and only handles the light/dark mode.
+Theme management lives in `src/context/ThemeContext.js` and `src/context/ThemeProvider.jsx` and only handles the light/dark mode.
 There is no language variable defined in that context.
 To enable dark mode, add the `dark` class to the `<html>` element in `index.html`.